idelairre/tumblelog-generator/README.md

 })
 ```

-You can opt to return promises as per the official tumblr client and to  return errors if you want to test error/exception/etc handling.
+You can opt to return promises as and to return errors if you want to test error/exception/etc handling.
 If you pass a specific error type to the constructor it will return that error, otherwise it defaults to 400.

 ```
 const client = new Client({